AnoopKashyap896/InnovAIte_FireFusion_Project/ai-modelling/notebooks/ERA5_Land_Dataset_Documentation.md

 Jain, P. et al. (2020) A review of machine learning applications in wildfire science and management

 Abatzoglou, J.T. and Williams, A.P.
-(2016) Impact of anthropogenic climate change on wildefire across western US forests
+(2016) Impact of anthropogenic climate change on wildfire across western US forests